Triangle (band)

 Triangle (トライアングル, Toraianguru) was a Japanese pop group that formed and debuted in the late 1970s.
-They released their first single, Triangle Love Letter in mid 1978 and their last single, Koi wa Tekkiri Ba-Bi-Bu-Be-Bo in 1980.
+They released their first single, "Triangle Love Letter" in mid 1978, and their last single, "Koi wa Tekkiri Ba-Bi-Bu-Be-Bo" in 1980.
 The group only released two albums, Triangle Love Letter and Sanjūsō / Triangle 2 in 1978 and 1979 respectively.
-Sony Music Entertainment released Triangle Single Collection in 2008.
+Sony Music Entertainment Japan released Triangle Single Collection in 2008.